programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 * Line 5 is required because we're using a Pandas DF as the data source.
 This parameter tells Folium which columns in the DF specified by the `data=` parameter to use.
   * The first value is the column name that will be matched with the `key_on=` value.
   * The second field has the values to be used to draw the choropleth map's colors.
-* Line 6 (`bins=`) specifies how many bins into which to sort the data values.
+* Line 6 (`bins=`) specifies how many bins in which to sort the data values.
 (The maximum number is limited by the number of colors in the color palette selected.
 This is often 9.)
 * Line 7 (`fill_color=`) specifies the color palette to use.
 Folium's documentation identifes the following as built-in palettes: ‘BuGn’, ‘BuPu’, ‘GnBu’, ‘OrRd’, ‘PuBu’, ‘PuBuGn’, ‘PuRd’, ‘RdPu’, ‘YlGn’, ‘YlGnBu’, ‘YlOrBr’, and ‘YlOrRd’.
 * Lines 8 (`fill_opacity=`) and 9 (`line_opacity=`) specify how opaque the overlay should be.
 The values range from 0 (transparent) to 1 (completely opaque).
 I like being able to see through the color layer a bit, so I can see city names, highways, etc.
 * Line 10 (`nan_fill_color=`) tells Folium what color to use for counties lacking data ([NaN](https://pandas.pydata.org/pandas-docs/stable/user_guide/missing_data.html) = "not a number" which is what Pandas uses when missing data).
 This color should be distinctive from the color of the palette, so it is clear that data is missing.